 A common practice among students is analysing pinyin, what the syllables are, and which tone it is.
 Then they try to speak Chinese according to the pinyin transcripts.

-We’ll see that analysing pinyin does not lead to improved pronunciations for the following reasons:
+We’ll see in this article that analysing pinyin does not lead to improved pronunciations for the following reasons:

 Pinyin is not a no-brainer.

-Although pinyin is the first thing that a Chinese teacher (such as myself) teach beginner students, we need to understand that there are many rules and exceptions which are built in to pinyin.
+Although pinyin is the first thing that a Chinese teacher teaches beginner students, we need to understand that there are many exceptions which are built in to pinyin.